 Projects include developing multidisciplinary protocols on the identification, investigation, prosecution and treatment of child abuse and neglect, including a comprehensive Medical Protocol, sponsoring day long discipline specific trainings and organizing an Annual Child Abuse and Neglect Conference for approximately 450 professionals.
 The Task Force was responsible for sponsoring and distributing a videotape for sexually abused children, designed to alleviate their fears when going through the medical exam.
 Two booklets were developed and distributed statewide, one for teenagers and one for young children, designed to provide them with information and support while going through the New Hampshire criminal justice system.

-The Task Force supports the efforts of the New Hampshire Network of Child Advocacy Centers (CAC) which includes the CACs in all ten counties, to prevent further victimization of children by insuring that investigations are thorough and meet the age appropriate needs of the children, limit the number of interviews and minimize the trauma to the child victim and the non-offending caregivers.
+The Task Force supports the efforts of the Granite State Children's Alliance which includes the Child Advocacy Centers in all ten counties, to prevent further victimization of children by insuring that investigations are thorough and meet the age appropriate needs of the children, limit the number of interviews and minimize the trauma to the child victim and the non-offending caregivers.

 New Hampshire Department of Justice | 33 Capitol Street | Concord, NH | 03301